-Emergency expenses are a common way to get stuck in a cycle of debt, especially if you’re living paycheck to paycheck.
-Experts recommend that you have between three and six months of your monthly expenses saved up — though finance guru Suze Orman says at least 12 months is a must.
+Emergency expenses are a common way to get stuck in a cycle of debt, especially if you’re living paycheque to paycheque.
+Experts recommend that you have between 3-6 months of your monthly expenses saved up — though some financial experts say it’s necessary to have at least 12 months.
 But putting aside even a little money each month into a savings account can help reduce the amount you need to borrow if your car breaks down, your home gets damaged or another expense pops up.

 To get the most out of your emergency fund, look into high-interest savings accounts.
-Some can go as high as 2.45% APY, meaning you’ll earn back 2.45% of the money you put in each year.
+Some can go as high as 2.75% AIR (annual interest rate), meaning you’ll earn back 2.75% of the money you put in each year.

 6. Build your credit.

 Having a low credit score can seriously limit your options when you’re looking for a loan, sometimes leaving you with high-risk short-term loans as your only choice.
 Building your credit score before you need to borrow also gets you in the habit of thinking about your financial health — key to avoiding a cycle of debt.

 If you’re just getting started or have a bad credit score, you might want to look into taking out a credit-builder loan.
 These are small-dollar short-term loans often offered by credit unions and small banks, which the lender reports to the credit bureaus.
 Often, the funds go into a savings account that you have no access to until you’ve finished paying off the loan.

 Already got credit?
 Consider taking out a credit card to help your credit utilization ratio — the amount of credit you have access to versus the amount of debt you have.